ParallelMaths/parallel/pages/8-17-dripping-taps.md

 ^^^

 ^^^ hint id=2
 What do the internal angles of pentagon add up to?
-The formula for calculating the sum of the interior angles of a regular polygon is: (n - 2) × 180° where n is the number of sides of the polygon.
+The formula for calculating the sum of the interior angles of a regular polygon is: `(n - 2) × 180°` where `n` is the number of sides of the polygon.
 ^^^

 ^^^ hint id=3
 Remember that the triangle is equilateral.
-What is the value of the biggest angle in the pentagon, above angle x and below angle y?
+What is the value of the biggest angle in the pentagon, above angle `x` and below angle `y`?
 ^^^

 ^^^ hint id=4